frederikhogenbosch98/MScThesis/README.md

 # Tensor Decompositions in Autoencoders for Electrocardiography Classification
 Implementation in python of my thesis work in unsupervised pre-training using tensor decomposed autoencoders for ECG classification.

+Thesis can be found at: repository.tudelft.nl
-### Installation
+### Getting started
 1. Clone the repository to your local machine.
 2. Create a virtual environment (recommended, not necessary).
 2. Install the required packages with: `pip3 install -r requirements.txt`
-3. Create a directory for the raw ECG files.
+3. Create directories for the raw ECG files.
 The data generation scripts look for the raw data in this structure:
     ```
     ../
     └───physionet
-    │   └───cpsc
+    │   └───cpsc/
-    │   └───incart
+    │   └───incart/
-    │   └───ptbxl
+    │   └───ptbxl/
-    │   └───mitbih
+    │   └───mitbih/
-    │   └───g12ec
+    │   └───g12ec/
     ```
 4. Download the raw ECG files as a zip from physionet.org (recommended) or execute the following commands:.
     - MIT-BIH: `wget -r -N -c -np https://physionet.org/files/mitdb/1.0.0/`.